4 Tips to help you create PHP console tools

 Command options to use when you want to quickly check only specific code

-When creating a console tool, you
+When creating console tools, you

 For example, let's say you want to change permissions.